d2l-ai/d2l-en/chapter_natural-language-processing/natural-language-inference-and-dataset.md

 ```

 ## Summary

-- Natural language inference task aims to identify the inference relationship between premise and hypothesis.
+* Natural language inference (NLI) studies whether a hypothesis can be inferred from a premise, where both are a text sequence.
-- In natural language inference task, the sentences have three types of inference relationships: entailment, contradiction and neutral.
+* In NLI, relationships between premises and hypotheses include entailment, contradiction, and neutral.
-- An important dataset of natural language inference task is known as Stanford natural language inference (SNLI) dataset.
+* Stanford Natural Language Inference (SNLI) Corpus is a popular benchmark dataset of NLI.

 ## Exercises

 1. Machine translation has long been evaluated based on superficial $n$-gram matching between an output translation and a ground-truth translation.
 Can you design a measure for evaluating machine translation results by using NLI?